-STCW basic training course is a requirement for anybody looking to work at sea on commercial vessels, this includes Superyachts.
+STCW Basic Safety Training Course is a requirement for all crew who want to work at sea on all commercial vessels, including cruise ships, ferries, and Superyachts.

-- 2.5 day Fire Fighting course
+- Fire Fighting and Fire Prevention

 - Personal Safety and Social Responsibilities (PSSR)

-- Proficiency in Security awareness (PSA)
+- Proficiency in Security Awareness (PSA)

 - Sea Survival

-Most of the training you will complete is practical hands on training, you will learn a lot of new skills and at the end of the week have the knowledge and practical experience to respond to an emergency onboard
+Most of the training is practical, with lots of hands-on experience and practical exercises.
+You will learn a lot of new skills, have a great time and at the end of the week have the knowledge and practical experience to respond to an emergency onboard.

 Where to stay

-New to the Superyacht industry
+New to the Superyacht industry?

 - All safety equipment, publications, and certification.